MNoichl/MNoichl.github.io/docs/Petrovich/Petrovich 2018.md

 ### 1985-1994
 It's supposed to be interactive.
-If it's not, maybe try it out at [this link](https://homepage.univie.ac.at/noichlm94/full/preprint/19851994.html).
+If it's not´, or if the image below is too small to interact comfortably with it, maybe try it out at [this link](https://homepage.univie.ac.at/noichlm94/full/preprint/19851994.html).
 <div>
 <iframe src="https://homepage.univie.ac.at/noichlm94/full/preprint/19851994.html" width="700" height="800">